Homemade Funfetti Cake Recipe

 - Using a silicone spatula, stir in the sprinkles by hand making sure to scrape the bottoms and sides of the bowl.

-- Divide batter among prepared pans.
+- Divide batter among prepared pans (each of my pans had about 410 g of batter).
 Tap pans gently against the countertop to remove any air bubbles.
-Bake cakes at 350° F for 28 to 30 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
+Bake cakes at 350° F for 25 to 30 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
 Allow cakes to cool in the pan for 15 minutes before removing them and transferring to a wire rack to cool completely.
 Prepare frosting.

 - In the bowl of a stand mixer, beat the butter on medium high speed until fluffy (about 5 minutes).
 With the mixer on low, gradually add confectioners’ sugar and beat until incorporated.

-- Increase speed to medium and add the vanilla.
+- Increase speed to medium and add the vanilla and 1 Tablespoon milk.
 Check consistency.
-If the frosting is too thick to spread, add milk 1 tablespoon at a time.
+If the frosting is too thick to spread, add another 1 to 2 tablespoons of milk.
+Taste and add salt if needed to offset sweetness.

 - Frost a crumb layer.
 Spread a thin layer of frosting around the sides and top of the cake.
 This will catch all the crumbs to they won't spread on the final layer of frosting.
 Place cake in the refrigerator for 30 minutes (or the freezer for 10).

 - Frost the cake with remaining frosting.
-Using an off-set spatula works best for this.
+An offset spatula works best for this.
 If desired, pipe more frosting on top for decoration and add additional sprinkles.
 Slice and serve!